Is There Aid for Me?

-Some scholarships and grants have been set up for specific populations, like single parents, working mothers, individuals with disabling conditions, and more.
+Some scholarships and grants are there specifically for single parents, working mothers, those dealing with disability, and more.

 $5,250 Exclusion from Income

-Your employer may provide you with up to $5,250 (tax-free) in employer education assistance benefits for undergraduate or graduate courses each year.
+Your employer can provide you with up to $5,250 (tax-free) in employer education assistance benefits for undergraduate or graduate courses each year.
 This money can be used for tuition, fees, books and supplies.
 It is a combined limit, so even if you work for several employers, the maximum amount you can receive per year is $5,250.
+Ask your employer about their reimbursement program.

 Tuition Waivers and Reductions